 If skin cell buildup is the issue, remedying the situation could be as simple as sloughing those dead cells away.
 Make sure you're exfoliating once a week with a dedicated scrub, sonic cleaning brush, or chemical exfoliant, and target the areas that feel uneven.

 This all being said, it's worth noting that using scrubs that are too abrasive—or scrubbing too often, for that matter—can cause oil overproduction and micro-tears in your skin, which will only exacerbate your texture issues.
-Stick with formulas that use gentle ingredients like jojoba beads or natural grains, and make sure you abide by that once-a-week rule.
-The alternative is to ditch scrubs altogether in favour of chemical exfoliants—more on that next!
+Stick with formulas that use gentle ingredients like jojoba beads and natural grains and make sure you abide by that once-a-week rule.
+(I'm partial to this clay mask by Kypris, which doubles as a gentle scrub and smells like the Pacific Northwest.
+The alternative is to ditch scrubs altogether in favor of chemical exfoliants—more on that next!

 Try a chemical peel.